Lamentations of the Flame Princess

 The Rules

-The Rules of Lamentations of the Flame Princess read like the work of a B/X fan who didn’t like the “skill” system (are these skills or probabilites?
-That is a debate independent of this post) and felt that the Fighter class got short-changed and could do with some power-up.
+The Rules of Lamentations of the Flame Princess read like the work of a B/X fan who didn’t like the d100 “skill” system (are these skills or probabilites?
+That is a debate independent of this post) and felt that the Fighter class got short-changed and could do with some power-up: Killing someone is a hard choice, and most people are not very good at it (represented by a base AAC of 12, not 10).
+Only Fighters are really good at it (represented by a starting attack bonus of +2 to match the higher AAC), and they get ever better killers when they level up.
+While non-fighters don’t.
+Clerics, Specialists, even Elves and Dwarves do not advance their murder-talent, ever.
+They have other advantages.

-As a result, combat is much more tactical than in B/X, allowing for aggressive or defensive stances etc, with actual influence on the fight.
+As a result of this, and through various tactical options, combat is different than in B/X, allowing for aggressive or defensive stances etc, with actual influence on the fight.
 Clerics get a spell at level 1, but Turning the Undead is such a spell, so it is essentially a power-down.
 Magic-Users have the same problem: They get 3 starting spells instead of 1, but casting is risky in a pinch: It means you are just standing there and mumble your arcane formulas, and you cannot defend, so whoever chooses to strike you down while you use magic is bound to kill you if are still level 1 or 2.

 Two of my favourite changes from B/X are Death and Taxes: PCs do not die at 0 HP, they fall unconscious, and only negative 4 means death.
 This is more or less as I used to play B/X, so I am quite happy with it.